zsm4/PharmacyProject/README.txt

 		-background process
 	-Send non-compliance notifications to provider and pharmacy ---- Zach -Ask Dimitri about this.
 Seems server side.
-	-Give users the ability to manually add/remove medications (no updates) ---- Sascha -add/remove medications to JSON
+	-Give users the ability to manually add/remove medications ---- Sascha -add/remove medications to JSON
 	-Display surveys (survey questions will be provided) ---- Adam -Ask Dimitri if you have questions about this